 Aslaug Magnusdottir is an Icelandic businesswoman and entrepreneur.
-She is the founder and chief executive officer of Tinker Tailor, a fashion e-tailer and customisation platform.
-She also co-founded
+She is the founder and former chief executive officer of Tinker Tailor, a fashion e-tailer and customisation platform.
+The business ceased operations in 2015.
+Magnusdottir also co-founded

 and is a co-founder of TSM Capital.
 Named one of the 100 Most Creative People in Business by Fast Company, Magnusdottir came up with the concepts for Tinker Tailor and Moda Operandi while working with fashion designers in New York.